 Become a Trail Maintenance Volunteer

 Trail maintenance is essential.
-We would not have the opportunity to hike without trail maintenance.
+We would not have the opportunities to hike without trail maintenance.

 Trail maintenance volunteers contribute by: